 - Apache Ant (Build tool that uses simple XML build files to describe the build process, it needs JAVA to run)

-All these options can be used for the development of PHP projects, but for this article we are going to focus on Phing, feel free to add more alternatives and document them in the following list.
+For this article we are going to focus on Phing.
+Feel free to add more alternatives and document them in the following list.

 Choosing a project management system

-Any decent project is complete without a project management system, this applications helps developers, users and community to the planning, organize and administrate the resources of the project such as time, developers, goals.
-More sophisticated and complete project management systems comes with issue tracking, documents & files management, wiki, forums, blogs, SCM integration and more, some of those tools are:
+Any decent project isn't complete without a project management system.
+Project management systems help developers, users and community to plan, organize and administer resources such as time, developers, tasks.
+More sophisticated and complete project management systems comes with issue tracking, documents & files management, knowledge bases (wiki), forums, blogs, supply chain management (SCM) integration and more.
+Some project management tools are:

 - Desktop based applications

-Some of these options are tools to control the administrative part of a almost any project like planing, resources, etc, but not all the features like code tracking, bug tracking and issue tracking, other tools like redmine got lot of features even more that some small projects needs and online services like Github gives you lots of features for free without the need of setting up a server to install the project manager.
+Some of these options listed are general project tools for the administrative part of a project like planning, resources, etc., while others contain features like code tracking, bug tracking and issue tracking.
+Redmine has a lot of features for small project needs and online services like Github give you lots of features for free without the need of setting up a server.

-All these options can be used for the development of PHP projects, but for this article we are going to focus on ProjectFork, feel free to add more alternatives and document them in the following list.
+For this article we are going to focus on ProjectFork.
+Feel free to add more alternatives and document them in the following list.

 - Configuring ProjectFork to administrate a PHP development project